 You can see how EPS has changed over time in the image below (click on the chart to see the exact values).

 We know that North American Construction Group has improved its bottom line over the last three years, but what does the future have in store?
 If you are thinking of buying or selling North American Construction Group stock, you should check out this FREE detailed report on its balance sheet.

 What About Dividends?

-When looking at investment returns, it is important to consider the difference between total shareholder return (TSR) and share price return.
+As well as measuring the share price return, investors should also consider the total shareholder return (TSR).
 Whereas the share price return only reflects the change in the share price, the TSR includes the value of dividends (assuming they were reinvested) and the benefit of any discounted capital raising or spin-off.
-Arguably, the TSR gives a more comprehensive picture of the return generated by a stock.
-In the case of North American Construction Group, it has a TSR of 485% for the last 5 years.
-That exceeds its share price return that we previously mentioned.
-This is largely a result of its dividend payments!
+So for companies that pay a generous dividend, the TSR is often a lot higher than the share price return.
+As it happens, North American Construction Group's TSR for the last 5 years was 423%, which exceeds the share price return mentioned earlier.
+And there's no prize for guessing that the dividend payments largely explain the divergence!

 A Different Perspective

 We're pleased to report that North American Construction Group shareholders have received a total shareholder return of 140% over one year.
 Of course, that includes the dividend.
 That gain is better than the annual TSR over five years, which is 39%.
 Therefore it seems like sentiment around the company has been positive lately.
 In the best case scenario, this may hint at some real business momentum, implying that now could be a great time to delve deeper.
 While it is well worth considering the different impacts that market conditions can have on the share price, there are other factors that are even more important.
 Case in point: We've spotted 3 warning signs for North American Construction Group you should be aware of.

 Of course North American Construction Group may not be the best stock to buy.
 So you may wish to see this free collection of growth stocks.